abbychao/ITP404-Final/readme.md

 5. **jQuery Interactivity:** jQueryUI's autocomplete when adding/editing the "Big Bro" field of users (also uses AJAX).

 ## Additional Elements
--**Data Validation using Laravel's Validator class:** When adding members, first and last names are required, years must be valid 4-digit numbers, and LinkedIn URLs must be valid URLs.
+- **Data Validation using Laravel's Validator class:** When adding members, first and last names are required, years must be valid 4-digit numbers, and LinkedIn URLs must be valid URLs.
--**Database Integration:** This site makes extensive use of database queries using Fluent.
+- **Database Integration:** This site makes extensive use of database queries using Fluent.
--**Administrative Backend:** Navigate to /home/admin and login with the password may1922 to be able to add/edit records.
+- **Administrative Backend:** Navigate to /home/admin and login with the password may1922 to be able to add/edit records.